-Below is a snip from Attachment 3, Sheet L1 (Exhibit E).
+Below is a snip from Attachment 3, Sheet L1the addendum received December 28, 2024 (Exhibit E N).

 Native vegetation buffer has not been inventoried to confirm that trees on this northern buffer meet the minimum 1 tree per 30 linear feet, or a minimum of 22 trees retained along the northern buffer (650/30=21.6 - rounded up 22 trees are required to be retained).
 It is anticipated that the minimum number of required trees will be retained based on the applicant statements.
 However, the applicant shall submit an inventory of trees to satisfy this condition.
 In accordance with FCC 10-34-3-8, any required trees on the northern buffer that dies, falls, or is damaged during construction or at any time after development shall be replaced with an equivilant specimen within 6 months of dying or removal, whichever comes first (Condition 3).